alorenz465446/Bikesharing/README.md

 ## Summary
-The analysis shows that bikes were mostly checked out by male subscribers.
+The analysis shows that bikes were mostly checked out by males and were subscribers.
+Possibly meaning that customers and females ride more on the weekend.
 Also, bikes were checked out usually between the hours of 8-9am and 5-7pm.
-This consisted of an average trip time around 5-6 minutes.
+This indicates that the bikes were most likely used for work commute.
+The trips consisted of an average trip time around 5-6 minutes.
 The busiest days were Monday, Tuesday, Thursday, and Friday.
 I would suggest to create a visualization for the age and gender.
-A visualization for the stations (start and end) with tripdration to see the distance among trips could be useful as well.
+A visualization for the stations (start and end) with tripdration to see the distance among trips that is traveled could be useful as well.

 ### Resources